etiennestuder/gradle-plugindev-plugin/README.md

 The documentation will be enhanced with more details regarding customization upon request.

+# Changelog
++ 1.0.4 - Upgrade to gradle-bintray-plugin 1.2

 # Feedback and Contributions

 Both feedback and contributions are very welcome.